Grodrigues25/Project/README.md

     - **SecurityService**: Helper service to handle security-related operations, such as password hashing.
 - **/Properties**: Project metadata and settings.

+### Note on API Endpoint Testing in Postman/Bruno
+In the project files you can find the files DevAcademy.json and DevAcademyPostman.json.
+The first file contains the endpoint testing as exported from Bruno.
+The second is the Postman version.
+Throughout the development I've tested the endpoints using Bruno.

 # API Endpoint Responses
 The Microsoft.AspNetCore.Http.Results namespace is used to define the responses for the API endpoints.
 The following main ones were relied upon on this project:
 - **Results.Ok**: Used to return a 200 OK response with the requested data.